 a.
 Protected Riparian Area.
-In balancing the purpose of this PAD and the purpose of the environmental resource regulations in Chapters 26 and 29, Article VIII of the Tucson Code, Unified Development Code, and the City's Technical Standards Manual, an Environmental Resource Report (ERR) has been prepared for this PAD.
+In balancing the purpose of this PAD and the purpose of the environmental resource regulations in Chapters 26 and 29, Article VIII of the Tucson Code, Unified Development Code, and the City's Technical Standards Manual, an Environmental Resource Report (ERR)

+has been prepared for this PAD and is being amended concurrently with this PAD to add the 302 acres of land.
 The ERR identifies areas on the site that meet the City of Tucson definition of Protected Riparian Area (PRA) (Section 4-02.2.3 of the Technical Standards Manual).
 The disturbance of PRA within this PAD shall comply with the Protected Riparian Area Mitigation and Julian Wash and Franco Wash Tributary Enhancement Plan requirements identified in Section III.B.4 of this PAD.